STAGE: Woodstock – Rhumbelow Theatre, Tina’s Hotel, Beryldene Road, Kloof

 The second half is even better, opening with Lay Down, Woodstock, If You’re Going to San Francisco and Thomson’s delivery of Fortunate Son, before Selby’s belting, showstopping rendition of Janis Joplin’s gutsy Piece of My Heart.

-The instrumental Soul Sacrifice follows before the show’s finest moment – a medley of hits by The Who ( See Me, Feel Me, Summertime Blues and My Generation) , followed by Thomson taking the spotlight for I’m Going Home and a closing salute to Jimi Hendrix with the rousing Voodoo Chile and Star-Spangled Banner.
+The Santana instrumental Soul Sacrifice follows before the show’s finest moments – a medley of hits by The Who ( See Me, Feel Me, Summertime Blues and My Generation) , followed by Thomson taking the spotlight for I’m Going Home and a closing salute to Jimi Hendrix with the rousing Voodoo Chile and Star-Spangled Banner.
+Brilliant stuff!

-The audience lap it up, especially when Thomson plays guitar with his teeth, then behind his neck, in tribute to Hendrix, who was the last to perform at Woodstock and also the highest paid act at that festival.
+The audience laps it up, especially when Thomson plays guitar with his teeth, and behind his neck, in tribute to Hendrix, who was the last to perform at Woodstock and also the highest paid act at that festival (ShaNaNa got the least, by the way).

 The show, which closes with a crowdpleasing rendition of the Joe Cocker version of The Beatles classic, A Little Help From My Friends, is a great deal of fun, performed by a band that is clearly having a good time making music.

-Tickets for Woodstock cost R150 and booking is at Computicket or by calling Roland at 082 499 8636.
+Evening performances of Woodstock start at 8pm, and Sunday matinees are at 2pm.
+Tickets cost R150 (R130 for pensioners and students with cards) and booking is at Computicket or by calling Roland at 082 499 8636.